kyma-project/community/sig-and-wg/wg-knative/knative-eventing-default-pubsub.md

 With great power comes great responsibility.
 Operator will have power to leverage pluggability of messaginng middleware.
 This implies the responsibility to not break the system.

+* Add possible validations in place that can prevent the operator from a destructive operation.

-There should be some User Interface that can help operator to avoid mistakes.
+* There should be some User Interface that can help operator to avoid mistakes.
 Some of the details include:
   * Existing ClusterChannelProvisioner in the system.
   * Any channels/resources related for the ClusterChannelProvisioner.
 If there is none, then operator knows that deprovisioning is safe.
   * Additionally for each channel there is a drill down for channel details and its resources.
 This will help the operator to understand the existing set up better.